Brace for impact: ECDLP challenges for quantum cryptanalysis: Challenges calibration: Quantum resources

 \subsection{Evolution of resource estimation}

 With the costing model fixed, we can trace how algorithmic refinements and improved non-Clifford supply have steadily driven down qubit requirements.
 Shor's introduction of polynomial-time quantum algorithms for factoring and discrete logarithms via period finding and the quantum Fourier transform established that RSA and DLP lie in BQP \cite{Shor1994}.
 Proos and Zalka provided the first detailed adaptation of Shor's discrete logarithm algorithm to elliptic curves over prime fields, giving explicit reversible circuits and early resource estimates \cite{Proos2003}.
 Gate-level accounting by Roetteler \emph{et al.} delivered widely used width, depth, and Toffoli/T baselines for ECDLP over prime fields \cite{Roetteler2017_ECC}.
 Häner \emph{et al.} then improved the scalar multiplication kernel through windowing, adaptive uncomputation, and a faster modular inversion based on a reformulated binary Euclidean algorithm, cutting both T-count and T-depth \cite{Haner2020}.
+Chevignard, Fouque, and Schrottenloher later adapted output compression and residue-number-system arithmetic directly to elliptic curves, roughly halving the width of the P-256 instance in their detailed tables, but only by paying a multi-run and high-gate-count penalty; the result is therefore best read as a width optimization, not yet a lower-cost practical attack \cite{Chevignard2026_ECDLP}.
 Architectural translations mapped these logical schedules to concrete platforms: Webber \emph{et al.} adapted Gidney's throughput analysis to Shor's algorithm for ion-trap architectures \cite{Webber2022}; Gouzien \emph{et al.} produced a full-stack estimate on a repetition cat code architecture, finding that ECC-256 can be solved in $\sim$ 9 hours with $126{,}133$ cat qubits \cite{Gouzien2023_ECC}; and Litinski's active volume framework, together with batch inversion and state reuse, reduced the ECC-256 workload to $\sim 5\times10^{7}$ Toffoli gates and highlighted large speedups over strictly 2D local layouts \cite{Litinski2023_ECC}.